 WHERE WE ARE

-Through collaboration with international partners and medical facilities, the Victoria Hand is available in Canada and seven other countries across the world.
+Through collaboration with international partners and medical facilities, the Victoria Hand is available in Canada and eight other countries across the world.
 Our partners provide the clinical expertise; we provide the prosthesis.
 Together we offer a complete service that supports the amputee and their community.

 LIMB LOSS IN DEVELOPING COUNTRIES

 Access to prosthetic care and assistance in developing nations can be a difficult and arduous process.
 Proper medical support plus a functional prosthetic device equals an expensive financial burden that not all amputees can afford.
 This is especially a concern in countries with a higher prevalence of amputations from violence or medical complications, and reveals a clear need for easy and affordable prosthetic deliverance.